 When made new, heating systems are typically coated with oil, grease, or protective film during fabrication.
 Welding byproducts, flux and scale that would not normally cause a problem with a steam system can cause a problem with the circulating pump of a glycol system.
-Thoroughly cleaning a new system is therefore important.
+Thoroughly cleaning the new systems is therefore important.